 - An unwillingness to try new foods

 - Consuming large amounts or milk, juice and/ or other drinks.
-Sometimes if your child is a picky eater, you may offer them extra milk to try and compensate for the lack of food eaten.
-However, this is likely to fill up their little tummies up and make them less likely to try the foods on offer
+Sometimes, if your child is a picky eater, you may offer them extra milk to try and compensate for the lack of food eaten.
+However, this is likely to fill up their little tummies and make them less likely to try the foods on offer.

 - Distracted by toys, games, tv or tablets.
 You may feel that by distracting your child you are able to get them to eat something.
 While this may work in the short term, your child is not engaging in the mealtime or taking notice of the foods on offer.

-- Repeated Exposure: The more exposure your child has to refused foods the more familiar they become with it’s sensory properties (colour, taste, texture) and the more likely they are to accept it.
-It can sometime take 15-20 exposures (tries) before children are willing to accept a new or refused food.
+Repeated Exposure: Children’s food preferences are influenced by how familiar a food is to them.
+The more exposure your child has to refused foods, the more familiar they become with the sensory properties (colour, taste, texture) and the more likely they are to accept it.
+It can sometimes take 15-20 exposures (tries) before children are willing to accept a new or refused food.
 The older a child gets, typically the more exposure is needed.
-It is important not to give up, it can take time to learn to like new foods!
+It’s important not to give up, it can take time to learn to like new foods!

-- Meal Routine: It’s important for children to have a good meal and snack routine.
-Offer 3 main meals and 2-3 healthy snacks each day.
+Meal Routine: It’s important for children to have a good meal and snack routine.
+Offer 3 main meals and 2-3 nutritious snacks each day.
 Try to offer meals and snacks at similar times each day.

-- Avoid Offering Alternatives: If your little one has eaten very little or refused food completely, it’s best to avoid offering them an alternative, including milk or fruit juice.
-Your child will quickly learn that if they refuse, they will be offered an alternative food they like which is likely to make fussy eating worse and result in a diet of little variety.
+Avoid Offering Alternatives: If your little one has eaten very little or refused food completely, it’s best to avoid offering them an alternative, including milk or fruit juice.
+Your child will quickly learn that if they refuse, they will be offered an alternative food they like, which is likely to make fussy eating worse and result in a diet of little variety.
 Wait until your child’s next meal or snack time to offer another food.
-It is best to continue to offer your little one family meals and accept that there may be times when they prefer some foods to others.
-It is always good to look at what your child has eaten across the whole week and not to focus on each meal each day and it’s likely that you’ll see they are having more than you realised
+It’s best to continue to offer your little one family meals and accept that there may be times when they prefer some foods to others.
+It is always good to look at what your child has eaten across the whole week, and to not focus too much on each individual meal.
+It’s likely that you’ll see that they’re having more than you realised.

 - Playing their favourite game